Robotics Was Just the Beginning: The Scholars Who Built Their Way to Purdue

 25 amazing girl-centered robotics teams from across Indiana came together to compete, challenge their skills, and have fun testing their driving and programming!

-The 2024 Girl EmPowered Robotics Event was an unforgettable day, filled with energy, excitement, and incredible talent.
-Hosted in partnership with Indy Women in Tech and at the innovative Group 1001 location, this event brought together 25 all-girl robotics teams from across Indiana.
+The 2024 VEX IQ - Girl Empowered Skills Only Competition presented by Indy Women in Tech was an unforgettable day, filled with energy, excitement, and incredible talent.
+Presented by Indy Women in Tech and hosted at the innovative Group 1001 location, this event was made free and accessible to all who registered, bringing together 25 all-girl robotics teams from across Indiana.
 These teams competed not only in robot driving and programming challenges, but also had the chance to showcase their creativity and teamwork.
 The event was a celebration of all things robotics, where skill-building and learning combine.

 While the competition was fierce, it wasn't all about the robots.
 Teams also participated in hands-on activities designed to build their communication skills.
 One highlight was the mock judging station, where students practiced presenting their work in front of mock judges, gaining valuable experience in speaking and presenting with confidence.

 Additionally, the event offered students a chance to learn from high school robotics experts who shared coding tips and strategies for improving their robots.
-The day was capped off with a thought-provoking Student Panel featuring Anushree Bag, Assistant Vice President of Cybersecurity Governance, Risk, and Compliance at Lilly, who inspired everyone with her journey and perspective.
+The day was capped off with a thought-provoking Student Panel featuring Anushree Bag, Assistant Vice President of Cybersecurity Governance, Risk, and Compliance at Lilly, and Ariel Crawley, Community Engagement Manager at Indy Women in Tech, who inspired everyone with their journeys and perspectives.

 We are incredibly grateful to the Indy Women in Tech team and Group 1001 for helping bring this event to life, as well as to all the teams, coaches, parents, and volunteers who made the day such a success.
 The passion and enthusiasm from everyone involved were truly inspiring.